Slide decks on Alzheimer’s disease:

 Get an introduction to what is currently known about AD by going through our slide decks.
-You can scroll through the slides, read the presenter notes or download the slides and use them for your own presentations and teaching.
+Our slide deck is free to download and use in your presentations.

 Definitions and Diagnosis